-The Apostle Paul tackles the problem, first of all, by taking up the analogy of marriage (Romans 7:1-6).
-Marriage, as he so rightly says, brings responsibilities as well as privileges.
-However, if a woman is married, and her husband dies, that terminates the marriage, and her responsibilities within that marriage cease (Romans 7:2).
-If she then marries again, she has entered into a new relationship (Romans 7:3).
+The Apostle Paul tackles the problem, first of all, by taking up the analogy of marriage.
+Marriage brings responsibilities as well as privileges.
+However, if a woman is married, and her husband dies, that terminates the marriage, and her responsibilities within that marriage cease.
+If she then marries again, she has entered into a new relationship.
 This brings new opportunities, privileges and responsibilities.
 She is very unwise if she keeps harking back to the way things were in her previous marriage.
 It's over.
 She has started a new life.
 Those who received the letter would understand that principle from their own experience in daily life.
 Well, says Paul, the analogy also has a valid application in Christianity.

 Let us pause there.
 In many places in the Bible, perhaps particularly in the Epistles to the Romans, Corinthians and Galatians, Paul is very strong on one particular point.
 It is this.
 There is only one end, one terminal point for anything that springs from me, my thoughts, my actions.
 What is that end?
 Judgment pronounced by a Holy God!
 Why is that?
-Because I have inherited a sinful nature from Adam, the head of the human race.
+Because I have inherited a sinful nature from Adam, the first head of the human race.
 That nature expresses itself whenever and wherever I give it the opportunity.
 I am not responsible to God for having that sinful nature.
 I am responsible to God for allowing that sinful nature to express itself in sinful thoughts, words or deeds.